 From a common sense perspective, it seems reasonable that a judge would impose a lighter sentence on some people.
 In fact, the U.S. Supreme Court has made several rules that allow judges to consider mitigating factors at sentencing.
 Judges can consider all types of mitigating factors, including:

-Racial discrimination and humiliation,
+- Racial discrimination and humiliation,

-Dysfunctional family background
+- Dysfunctional family background

-Lack of Guidance as a Youth,
+- Lack of Guidance as a Youth,

-And other influences.
+- And other influences.

 Still, Title 18 USC § 3555(a) requires judges to consider all types of personal factors.
 The guidelines provide a start.
 It’s up to the prosecutor to argue for a stiff sentence, and for the defense attorney to argue for a lenient sentence.

 In some cases, that person may want to write a comprehensive story.
 The story should begin with a clear understanding of diminished capacity.
-In many cases, a person can plead guilty.
+In many cases, a person will plead guilty.
 Yet if he can show influences that led him into crime, he may help his attorney advance an argument for diminished capacity.

 The United States Sentencing Guidelines offer insight.
 They state that a federal court may depart downward from the minimum sentence on the basis of diminished capacity.
 This rule applies for any nonviolent offense.
 Don’t take my word for it.
 At PrisonProfessors.com, we always advise people to do their own research.
 Check out the following citation:

-United States Sentencing Guidelines, § 5K2.13.
-This guideline permits a court to depart downward if the defendant “committed a nonviolent offense while suffering from significantly reduced mental capacity not resulting from voluntary use of drugs or other intoxicants.”
+Guideline permits a court to depart downward if the defendant “committed a nonviolent offense while suffering from significantly reduced mental capacity not resulting from voluntary use of drugs or other intoxicants.”United States Sentencing Guidelines § 5K2.13